MicheleBertoli/react-automata/UPGRADING.md

 `Action` and `State` components props were renamed more consistently.
 The `hide` and `show` prop from `Action` were unified in the new `is` prop.
 The `value` prop from `State` was renamed to `is` as well.
 You should change these props in your code accordingly.

 The `testStateChart` method  was renamed to `testStateMachine`, and its signature was changed to `Component[, { fixtures, extendedState }]` from `{ statechart[, fixtures][, extendedState] }, Component`.
 You need to change that accordingly.
-Please note, that you don't have to pass the statechart to `testStateMachine` directly, instead you should use the from `withStateMachine` enriched component.
+Please note that you don't have to pass the statechart to `testStateMachine` directly, the library will automatically extract it from the `withStateMachine` enriched component.